Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Locock Gambit

-Locock Gambit The Locock Gambit is a very aggressive line in the Philidor Defense and starts with the moves: 1.e4 e5 2.Nf3 d6 3.d4 Nf6 4.Ng5 h6 5.Nxf7 The Philidor Defense is generally pretty passive.
+The Locock Gambit is a very aggressive line in the Philidor Defense and starts with the moves: 1.e4 e5 2.Nf3 d6 3.d4 Nf6 4.Ng5 h6 5.Nxf7.
+The Philidor Defense is generally pretty passive.
 When you start out with e5 and d6 you are playing for a very long game by building up a strong pawn structure.
-This can be very frustrating for many players starting out with e4 because they are .
+This can be very frustrating for many players .

 Video:
 [![](https://tse4.mm.bing.net/th?id=OVP.0TViv9bFsommiM-p483WpwEsDh&pid=Api)](https://www.youtube.com/watch?v=HHuJTdHOnNQ)